MY PREVIOUS SELLER SUCCESSES

 -

-Based on comparable home sales, the seller and I both agreed $150,000 would be a comfortable place to list at.
+Based on comparable home sales, the seller and I both agreed on a comfortable list price.
 He had inherited the home so wanted to get as much money as possible from it, but knew it needed a lot of work.
-We received multiple offers and over the course of two days I was able to keep negotiating and pushing the offers higher so that we finally got a $190,000 cash offer.
+We received multiple offers and over the course of two days I was able to keep negotiating and pushing the offers higher so that we finally got a $40,000 more than expected.

 -